dmthoma2/BAT/Documentation/README.md

-Binance Auto-Trader - A automated algorithm trading application for use with the Binance API.
+Binance Auto-Trader - An automated algorithm trading application for use with the Binance API.

 Binance Auto-Trader (BAT) is a configuration file driven console application with a modular service oriented architecture back end.
-This back end will be coded to handle various trading algorithms as well as actual trade execution and price information API calls.
+This back end is coded to handle various trading algorithms as well as actual trade execution and price information API calls.

 Initial Algorithms
-1) "REBALANCE": Rebalancing stock market portfolios have proven consistently over time to improve risk adjusted returns and provide alpha during times of high market volatility.
+1) "REBALANCE": Rebalancing stock market portfolios has proven consistently over time to improve risk adjusted returns and provide alpha during times of high market volatility.
 Rebalancing portfolios ensures that assets relatively over performing are sold